dimitri/pgloader/README.md

 number means you're using a development version (alpha, beta, or release candidate).
 The next stable versions are going to be `3.1` then `3.2` etc.

+When using a development snapshot rather than a released version the version number includes the git hash (in its abbreviated form):

+  - `pgloader version "3.0.99"`

+     Release candidate 9 for pgloader version 3.1, with a *git tag* named `v3.0.99` so that it's easy to checkout the same sources as the released code.

+  - `pgloader version "3.0.fecae2c"`

+     Development snapshot again *git hash* `fecae2c`.
+It's possible to have the same sources on another setup with using the git command `git checkout fecae2c`.

+  - `pgloader version "3.1.0"`

+     Stable release.

 ## INSTALL

 pgloader is now a Common Lisp program, tested using the